FINNGEN/autoreporting/README.md

 4) Cross-reference the variants to previous results, e.g. gwascatalog summary statistic database or hand-picked results from studies
 Currently, steps 1,3 and 4 are operational.

+__NOTE: currently, only files which are in build 38 are supported.
+This concerns all of the input files__

 ## Dependencies

 packages:python 3, pip, plink 1.9, ldstore (tested on 1.1), zlib development libraries for pytabix